popeadam/Kometa/docs/kometa/install/files.md

 ## Metadata files

-Probably the most uncommon library-level file type is the [metadata file](../../files/metadata.md).
+Probably the most uncommon library-level file type is the [Metadata File](../../files/metadata.md).
 Metadata files are used to apply metadata changes to your items in Plex; these are things like changing the year, the title, the artwork, the summary, etc.

 Metadata files don't use builders; they use a different format.
-A minimal metadata file would look like this:
+A minimal Metadata File would look like this:

 ```yaml
 metadata: